payalord/ZMatrix/docs/USER_GUIDE.md

 ZMatrix waits for a usable Explorer background layer before starting.
 If it cannot connect within a minute, choose Retry to wait again or Cancel to exit.
 It does not intentionally draw over application windows in desktop mode.

+The Help window works offline.
+Choose a document or section from its lists, or search for a setting by name.
+Help and Readme can also be opened from the Start menu without starting the animation.

 ## Configuration and preview